Feud: Medieval Europe in general

 The Middle Ages, from beginning to end, and particularly the feudal era, lived under the sign of private vengeance.
 The onus, of course, lay above all on the wronged individual; vengeance was imposed on him as the most sacred of duties ...
 The solitary individual, however, could do but little.
 Moreover, it was most commonly a death that had to be avenged.
 In this case the family group went into action and the faide (feud) came into being, to use the old Germanic word which spread little by little through the whole of Europe—'the vengeance of the kinsmen which we call faida, as a German canonist expressed it.
 No moral obligation seemed more sacred than this ...
 The whole kindred, therefore, placed as a rule under the command of a chieftain, took up arms to punish the murder of one of its members or merely a wrong that he had suffered.

 Rita of Cascia, a popular 15th-century Italian saint, was canonized by the Catholic Church due mainly to her great effort to end a feud in which her family was involved and which claimed the life of her husband.

+Italy

+The medieval towers of San Gimignano, built by rival aristocratic families as fortified residences during the era of the Guelphs and Ghibellines.

+During the High and Late Middle Ages, much of the Italian peninsula was marked by chronic factional warfare associated with the Guelphs and Ghibellines.
+What began as a political struggle between the Papacy and the Holy Roman Emperors gradually evolved into a complex network of rivalries that divided noble families, communes, and rival Italian city-states.
+Entire cities aligned with one faction against their neighbours; for example, Guelph Florence fought repeated wars against the predominantly Ghibelline communes of Siena and Pisa.

+Within the cities themselves, these political divisions frequently escalated into long-running feuds between aristocratic families.
+When one faction gained control, members of the opposing faction were often exiled and sought military support from allied neighbouring cities, perpetuating cycles of violence.
+Notable examples include the Cerchi and Donati in Florence, the Lambertazzi and Geremei in Bologna, and the Montecchi and Cappelletti traditionally associated with Verona and Cremona.
+The latter later entered the literary tradition that culminated in Shakespeare's Romeo and Juliet.